-As a sociocultural anthropologist I strive to provide students with an appreciation for applied anthropology by focusing on ways that anthropological theories and methods may be used to understand and help solve contemporary problems.
-I am especially interested in ways that globalization affects people who live on the margins of the modern world.
-At right is a photo of my family and I having a post-modern moment as my brother chauffeurs us around Portland, OR in search of cookie cutters and gold sprinkles.
+As a sociocultural anthropologist I focus on ways that anthropological theories and methods can help us better understand social and cultural dynamics and solve contemporary problems.
+I am especially interested in ways that globalization affects people who live on the margins of the "modern" world.
+At right is a photo of me visiting a conservation agriculture project in Lesotho, southern Africa.

-My primary research is in southern Africa.
-My research field site has primarily been in the rural, mountainous Mokhotlong District of Lesotho, where I carried out research from 1987 through the mid 1990s.
-This research explored how centralized government and integration into the global economy affects the lives of Basotho (ethnic Sotho people who live in Lesotho) who live in this rugged and isolated area of the Maluti Mountains, where many try to farm and raise livestock in an environment ill-suited to these survival strategies.
-Recently I collaborated with Catholic Relief Services, Lesotho and the University of South Florida Department of Anthropology to understand and mitigate some of the impacts of HIV and AIDS in rural Lesotho.
+My main research interests are in southern Africa.
+From 1987 and into the 1990s I carried out research in the rural, mountainous Mokhotlong District of Lesotho exploring how centralized government and integration into the global economy affects the lives of Basotho (ethnic Sotho people who live in Lesotho).
+Later, I collaborated with Catholic Relief Services, Lesotho and the University of South Florida Department of Anthropology to understand and mitigate some of the impacts of HIV and AIDS in rural Lesotho.
 Our efforts aimed at establishing culturally specific intervention strategies targeting food insecurity through non-intensive agriculture.
-A primary focus was to empower people to take control over their own lives in order to reduce motivations for engaging in behaviors that increase the risk of contracting HIV.
-Lesotho's HIV/AIDS infection rate is the 3rd highest in the world and the pandemic is affecting virtually every aspect of life there.
-As one of the poorest countries in the world, Lesotho does not have the resources to deal with the problem.
-Innovative, community based approaches that promote education, behavioral modification, good nutrition and sustainable poverty reduction have the potential to combat the spread of HIV, prolong the lives of infected individuals, and to ease the burden on families caring for an afflicted member.
-More recently I am collaborating with scholars in the New Frontiers in Poverty Reduction and Sustainable Development cluster at the University of the Free State in Bloemfontein, South Africa, to formulate a research plan to examine the affects of nutrition on childhood development and household security.
-The study will take place at a clinic in Bloemfontein and my area of interest is on how the strength or weaknesses of a family's social networks affects their nutritional and economic security.
+A primary focus was to empower people to take control over their own lives in ways that reduced incentives for high risk behaviors associated with contracting HIV.
+Innovative, community based approaches that promote good nutrition and sustainable livelihood security have the potential to combat the spread of HIV, prolong the lives of infected individuals, and to ease the burden on families caring for an afflicted member.
+More recently I am collaborating with scholars at the University of the Free State in Bloemfontein, South Africa, to better understand childhood development using a whole live approach.
+My involvement with the project focuses on evaluating how the strength or weaknesses of a family's social networks affects developmental outcomes.